Gridlock (novel): Allusions/references to actual history, geography and current science

 The novel is a satire of Prime Minister Margaret Thatcher's government policies, which emphasised road traffic over rail or other public transportation.

 Another major element in the novel revolves round a character with cerebral palsy – he is the inventor of a hydrogen-based power system for cars – green energy – that sinister forces, most likely representing the oil industry, seek to suppress.
 His disability is aggressive-sympathetically handled, for example he actively embraces the word 'spastic', claiming it back, taking it away from the term of abuse it had become (in the UK) at the time of publication.

+Reception

+Graham Nowland of the Bucks Free Press complement the density of humour, and recomened the book for fans of Elton's previous works.
+On the other hand, Adrienne Hunter, writing in The Northern Echo, while agreeing that the messages of the book where important, critisised the works lack of subtly.